jnertl/integrationtesting/integration_testing_requirements.md

   Oil Pressure (`oil_pressure`) values in logs must be within the range 0 to 200.

 ## 5. Reporting
+- Requirement [INTTEST006]
-- All test results, including failures and detected crashes, must be clearly reported in the test logs.
+  All test results, including failures and detected crashes, must be clearly reported in the test logs.

 ## 6. Test Framework
 - All integration tests must be implemented using the Robot Framework to ensure consistency and maintainability.